-If you’re using a Windows Print server, you can download and run Google Cloud Print as a Windows Service on your server.
-This will allow users in your organization to print to your organization’s legacy printers from Chrome devices and other web-enabled devices.
-This is the same as using Google Cloud Print Connector, but running it as a service means that Cloud Print will be always on--running on your organization's servers.
+If you have a Windows print server or other Windows machine that you’d like to use for print job routing, you can run the Google Cloud Print Connector as a Windows Service.
+This allows users in your organization to print to your legacy printer(s) from Chrome devices and other web-enabled devices.
+Running the connector as a service means that Cloud Print is always on—running on your organization's servers.
 It can be used in parallel with your current print solution.

-- Install Chrome 27+ for all users.
-The Cloud Print service runs as different user and needs access to Chrome.
-Chrome should be located under %programfiles%\Google\Chrome
+- Google Chrome 27+ is installed for all users.
+The connector runs as different user and needs access to Chrome.
+Chrome should be located under programfiles\Google\Chrome.

 - Verify that the expected printers are available in the management page.

 To uninstall Google Cloud Print Service for Windows, open your Control Panel in Windows and uninstall Google Cloud Print Service.